Whalan, New South Wales: Demographics

+Parks & Recreation

 Whalan has an extensive reserve that is made up of four soccer fields and four football fields.
 It also has numerous parks and a large go-cart track that is available to use every Saturday.
 As well there are numerous smaller parks and reserves dotted around the leafy suburb including RAAF Park on the eastern boundary.
 This park is a memorial to the RAAF camp that was on the site during WW2.
 There was also an airfield nearby with the runway still in existence as the main road access to Whalan Reserve.
 The old Mt Druitt motor racing track used to run along this runway and parts of Luxford Road and Kuringai Ave prior to the NSW Housing Commission developing the area in the mid-1960s.

 Schools

-Whalan has three public schools, Whalan Public, Madang Public and the special needs school, Halinda.
-Whalan High School was closed shortly after the debacle involving the Daily Telegraph newspaper and Mt Druitt High School HSC students who were wrongfully labelled as 'failures' (for which the newspaper apologized and settled out of court a class action brought by students and teachers).
-Several high schools in the area were closed and reorganized as Chifley College with campuses at Dharruk, Shalvey, North St Marys and Bidwill.
-Halinda and the PCYC offices are now using the grounds and buildings.
+Whalan has three public schools: Whalan Public, Madang Public and the special needs school, Halinda.

+Whalan High School was closed in 1999 following a reorganisation of several high schools in the area.
+In 2000, it briefly reopened as Chifley College Senior campus before closing permanently two years later.
+The school's operations were moved to a new site in Mount Druitt while the old site sat vacant for several years.
+In 2015, the NSW state government allotted $20 Million towards the construction of a new Aboriginal Centre for Excellence.
+The existing buildings were retained while upgrades and new fittings were added.
+The new facility was delivered in 2018, with Halinda, Kimberwalli, and PCYC using its facilities.